 How Does Static Analysis Extend Continuous Integration?

 Static analysis is a natural addition to any CI development process.
 Static analysis provides almost immediate feedback of new coding issues.
 These can be specific to the branch or commit containing them.
 You'll be able to use quality gates to prevent those issues from ever entering the main codestream — where they would need to be resolved later.
 This improves development efficiency.

 Static analysis complements other verification and validation techniques, such as dynamic testing, because:

-- Static analysis is very cost-efficient in terms of detecting bugs earlier in the lifecycle — and it requires much less time to run.
+- Static analysis is very cost-efficient in terms of detecting bugs earlier in the lifecycle.
+It requires much less time to run.

-- Issues detected with static analysis, prior to dynamic tests being written also saves downstream costs of reworking those dynamic tests, once the issues have been resolved — most dynamic tests are quite dependent on the code itself and so a change has an impact also on the tests.
+- Issues detected with static analysis, prior to dynamic tests being written, also saves downstream costs of rework.
+Most dynamic tests are quite dependent on the code itself.
+A change has an impact also on the tests.

 - Processes only modified code and affected execution paths, rather than processing the entire codebase all the time.

-Since static code analysis operates on source code and doesn’t have to actually execute the code, it can perform a complete analysis of the submitted code changes in a specific time frame.
+Static code analysis operates on source code and doesn’t have to actually execute the code.
+So, it can perform a complete analysis of the submitted code changes in a specific time frame.
 In addition, static code analysis doesn’t require specific test cases to be written.